Sunday, October 6, 2013

-Today many people add corn flakes, graham cracker crumbs, ground gingersnaps or caramelized sugar on top.
+I like Kugel with sour cream, cottage cheese and sugar--and chocolate chips.
+Many people add corn flakes, graham cracker crumbs, ground gingersnaps or caramelized sugar on top.
 Some people layer the dish with sliced pineapples or apricot jam.
-So it's not surprising that I like a Chocolate Chip Kugel!
+Traditionally, raisins, both dark and golden are added.
+Kugel is such a versatile dish.
 Happy Noodle Day!
 Enjoy this today or any time!
+It's such an easy dessert....and so fabulous!

 Chocolate Chip Noodle Kugel